fred3m/toyz/_sources/install.txt

 Using pip
 ---------
-Toyz is registered in the `Python Package Index (pypi) <https://pypi.python.org/pypi>`_ and will shortly have version 0.0 added.
-Check back for updates on when this is compelete.
+Toyz is registered in the `Python Package Index (pypi) <https://pypi.python.org/pypi>`_ and within the next few weeks version 0.0 will be added.

 Installing from source
 ----------------------